Your Employer and Their Insurance

 Examples of personal injury/workers’ compensation cases include:

-Both processes can be difficult to navigate, so you should hire a workers’ compensation lawyer in either case.
+Both processes can be difficult to navigate, so you should hire an experienced workers’ compensation lawyer in either case.

-When you file this claim, the Industrial Commission will conduct an investigation and determine the payment of benefits if they are found to be required.
-Additionally, the Attorney General’s office and the North Carolina Industrial Commission Fraud Investigation Unit will be involved in the claim because employers who knowingly break laws, in this case the law requiring employers with three or more employees to carry workers’ compensation, are prosecuted accordingly.
+When you file this claim, the Industrial Commission will conduct an investigation and determine whether the employer is responsible for paying workers’ compensation benefits, including expenses for lost wages, disability, medical care, and rehabilitation.
+Additionally, the Attorney General’s office and the North Carolina Industrial Commission Fraud Investigation Unit will be involved in the claim because employers who knowingly break laws, in this case, the law requiring employers with three or more employees to carry workers’ compensation, are prosecuted accordingly.
+Employers who commit workers’ compensation fraud can be subject to fines and even jail time.

 Family